 Feature availability: This topic applies only to team projects hosted on an on-premises Team Foundation Server (TFS).
 Team projects on Visual Studio Team Services update automatically with each service upgrade.

-Each version of Team Foundation Server (TFS) typically introduces one or more changes to work item tracking.
+Each version of Team Foundation Server (TFS) typically introduces one or more changes to work tracking.
 To gain access to the new features that rely on these changes, your existing team projects must be updated.

 The Configure Features wizard is designed to make the update process pain free, however, customized team projects may prevent the wizard from being successful.
 If you're upgrading from TFS 2008 or TFS 2010, you have some additional steps.